rust-lang/rfcs/text/3716-target-modifiers.md

 Because the `target.json` feature is perma-unstable, and this RFC primarily concerns itself with unblocking the _stabilization_ of these flags.
 Adding target modifiers as unstable flags is already happening today.
+(However, if this RFC gets accepted, it becomes a soundness bug to add such unstable flags without wiring them up with the target modifier machinery.)

 One possible alternative would be to stabilize a subset of `target.json`.
 However, I don't think there's much benefit to this.
 It just means that you now